["learn"]

 5. Michelada

 Loosely translated from Spanish, Michelada means “my cold beer”.
 If you like a brewski, then our Mexican Beer Michelada will be right up your alley.
-It has all the savory vibes of a Bloody Mary and Bloody Maria but it’s mixed with beer and lime juice.
-If you’re game, go the authentic route and stir it up with clamata (clam and tomato) sauce.
+It has all the savory vibes of a Bloody Mary, but it’s mixed with beer and lime juice.
+If you’re game, go the authentic route and stir it up with clamato (clam and tomato) sauce.

 6. Spicy Paloma

-The Paloma is Mexico’s number one cocktail and is a tangy, uber-zesty mix of grapefruit juice, lime juice and club soda.
-To make one, replace the agave sweetener with an easy-to-make jalapeño simple syrup.
-It’s got quite a kick, so sip our sunny cocktail slowly and pair it with fish tacos or spicy BBQ wings for a perfect match!
+The Paloma is Mexico’s number one cocktail and is a tangy, zesty mix of grapefruit juice, lime juice and club soda.
+To make a Spicy Paloma, replace the agave sweetener with an easy-to-make jalapeño simple syrup.
+It’s got quite a kick, so sip our sunny cocktail slowly and pair it with fish tacos or sweet BBQ wings for a perfect match!

 Celebrating summer: 13 Easy Tequila Summer Cocktails for Beginners